revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 <blockquote>

  JavaScript is a scripting language which is not only used for client-side validation in web application but also evolved and helps to build end to end web applications.
-It has significant contribution in bulding diversified platform mobile applications today.
+It has significant contribution in building diversified platform mobile applications today.

  </blockquote>